mirror-shades/popaman/README.md

 ## Global Packages:

 Global packages are available to all users on the system.
-They are accessed by adding a .sh file to the `portman/bin` directory which is in the PATH.
+They are accessed by adding a .cmd file to the `portman/bin` directory which is in the PATH.
 If a package wasn't installed globally it can be still be added to the global list using the global command with the `-a` flag:

 ```